Janwillem van de Wetering: Bibliography

 Van de Wetering was particularly noted for his detective fiction, his most popular creations being Grijpstra and de Gier, a pair of Amsterdam police officers who figure in a lengthy series of novels and short stories.
 Most of the mysteries are rich with images from Amsterdam, where most of them take place; some also feature a cat: in earlier novels, one named Oliver; in later novels, a female named Tabriz.
 He also wrote stories for children and nonfiction works.
-He usually wrote in Dutch and then in English; the two versions often differ considerably.
+He usually wrote in Dutch and then in English.

 Grijpstra and de Gier novels

 Adjutant-Detective Henk Grijpstra and Detective-Sergeant Rinus de Gier, along with their never-named elderly superior, the Commissaris, are the most popular creations of Janwillem van de Wetering.
 They are police detectives in the Murder Brigade of the Amsterdam Municipal Police, and are featured in fourteen detective novels and several short stories published in Ellery Queen's Mystery Magazine and Alfred Hitchcock's Mystery Magazine.

 Grijpstra, heavy, middle-aged, and less than happily married, is the senior partner of the duo.
 Though he was raised in Amsterdam, he is a Frisian (from Friesland, a northern area of the Netherlands) born in the port city of Harlingen.
 In his youth he dreamed of becoming a jazz musician or a painter.
 When a set of drums mysteriously appeared in police headquarters he appropriated them.

 De Gier, a younger man with deep brown eyes and curly hair, and most-often sporting a tasteful denim suit, is single, handsome, and very successful with women.
 He is an avowed bachelor and dedicated to his cats.
 He is a dreamer and a deep thinker, often pondering aloud on "the void," Zen, and life.
 A native of Rotterdam, de Gier is, like Grijpstra, an amateur musician.
 He often carries a small flute, and in odd moments he and Grijpstra improvise together in their office, where Grijpstra has his set of drums.

 The Commissaris, small, elderly, and often nearly incapacitated by chronic rheumatism, supervises the partners' field investigations.
 Intelligent and broadly experienced, he often provides key insights into his juniors' cases, as well as philosophical commentary.
 A Frisian like Grijpstra, the Commissaris is fond of jenever and small cigars.
 Only his first name, Jan, is ever mentioned.

 Grijpstra, de Gier, and the Commissaris first appeared in the novel Outsider in Amsterdam.
 The novels (in both publishing order and internal chronological order) are: